junksamiad/replies-engine/replies_engine_docs/lld/api_gateway_webhook_lld_v2.md

 Unlike typical REST endpoints, Twilio webhooks expect a `200` status even on application errors, otherwise Twilio will treat it as a delivery failure.
 To handle errors gracefully:

+**Clarification:** Gateway-level throttling (429) is not affected by these mappings—only integration errors (4XX/5XX from Lambda) are remapped below.

 #### 5.2.1 Twilio (WhatsApp/SMS) Error Mapping

 - **All** `4XX` and `5XX` integration errors should be remapped to a `200` status with an empty TwiML response.
 This ensures Twilio will not retry or mark the webhook as failed.